 Machine Learning and AI

 Artificial intelligence and machine learning are used interchangeably often but they are not the same.
 Machine learning is one of the most active areas and a way to achieve AI.
-Why ML is so good today; for this, there are a couple of reasons like below but not limited to though.
+Why ML is so good today; for this, there are a couple of reasons below but not limited to though.

 - The explosion of big data